Mussliadii/Mussliadii/README.md

 ## 🚀 About Me

 * 🌍 I'm based in Indonesia
-* 🔭 I'm Statistics Student at Syiah Kuala University (8th semester)
+* 🔭 I'm Statistics Graduate from Syiah Kuala University
 * 🔥 Interested in Data Analyst, Data Science, Data Engineer and Machine Learning (All About Data😀)
 * ✉️ You can contact me at [musliadiyusuf2004@gmail.com](mailto:musliadiyusuf2004@gmail.com) or https://www.linkedin.com/in/musliadii/